david3684/david3684.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Based on Dajeon and Seoul, South Korea.
-KAIST.
+subtitle: Based on Daejeon & Seoul, Republic of Korea, KAIST.

 profile:
   align: right